redhat-developer/odo/docs/website/docs/command-reference/dev.md

 ### Using custom port mapping for port forwarding
-To define a custom port mapping for port forwarding with the help of `--port-forward` flag.
+Custom local ports can be passed for port forwarding with the help of the `--port-forward` flag.
 This feature is supported on both podman and cluster.

-This feature can be helpful when you want to provide a consistent and predictable port numbers and avoid being assigned a random port number every time `odo dev` is run.
+This feature can be helpful when you want to provide consistent and predictable port numbers and avoid being assigned a potentially different port number every time `odo dev` is run.

 Supported formats for this flag include:
 1. `<LOCAL_PORT>:<CONTAINER_PORT>`